owncast/owncast.github.io/content/docs/storage/wasabi.md

 ---
 title: "Wasabi"
-description: "$5.99/mo with no additional costs for the amount of people or amount of times people access your video."
+description: "*no longer recommended* $5.99/mo with no additional costs for the amount of people or amount of times people access your video."
 date: 2020-11-17T20:11:42+01:00
 lastmod: 2020-11-17T20:11:42+01:00
 draft: false